 Korean: 제주도 (Jejudo)

-One of South Korea is known for is its skincare products.
-When we talk about skin care products, there’s one that will always be associated with – Jeju Island.
+South Korea is known for its skincare products.
+When we talk about skincare products, there’s one that will always be associated with – Jeju Island.
 This volcanic island is one of the most beautiful places and tourist attractions in South Korea.
 To give you an idea of how beautiful it is, go back to the K-dramas “The Legend of the Blue Sea,” “Secret Garden,” “Boys Over Flowers,” and “Squid Game.”

 10. Jeonju Hanok Village